Under the Silver Lake: Casting and preproduction

 In May 2016, David Robert Mitchell was announced to be writing and directing the film with Andrew Garfield and Dakota Johnson starring.
 Michael De Luca, Adele Romanski, Jake Weiner, and Chris Bender were also announced as producers.
 In October 2016, Riley Keough replaced Johnson and Topher Grace also joined the cast of the film.
 In November 2016, Zosia Mamet, Laura-Leigh, Jimmi Simpson, Patrick Fischler, Luke Baines, Callie Hernandez, Riki Lindhome and Don McManus joined the cast.
 Composer Disasterpeace, who provided the original score for Mitchell's previous film It Follows, returned to write the music.

 Filming

 Principal photography began on October 31, 2016.
-It took place throughout Los Angeles, including Silver Lake neighborhood, Silver Lake Reservoir, Griffith Observatory and The Last Bookstore.
+It took place throughout Los Angeles, including the Silver Lake neighborhood, Silver Lake Reservoir, Griffith Observatory and The Last Bookstore.

 Release

-In May 2016, A24 acquired U.S distribution rights to the film.
-The film had its world premiere at the Cannes Film Festival on May 15, 2018.
+In May 2016, A24 acquired US distribution rights to the film.
+Under the Silver Lake had its world premiere at the Cannes Film Festival on May 15, 2018.
 The first country it was released in nationwide was France on August 8, followed by Belgium on August 15.

 The film was originally scheduled to be released in the United States on June 22, 2018, but on June 4 was pushed back to December 7, 2018.
-It was then pushed back again to April 19, 2019.
+The theatrical release was then pushed back again to April 19, 2019, and three days later it was released on video on demand.